 On the other hand, if the Minister for Silly Walks is meeting with the Prime Minister on Tuesday and your team needs to prepare the presentation, this external pressure helps entice people to work hard to meet it.

-Your team is missing deadlines because they are arbitrary
+2. Your team is missing deadlines because they are fake

 If you just make up deadlines arbitrarily, your team will get into the habit of missing them.
 Maybe not today, or tomorrow, but eventually they will learn that your deadline doesn’t really matter.